MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## PlayFab Google Sign-In setup

 PlayFab has its own process for setting up a Google sign-in.
 You can do this in your PlayFab developer account.
-If you don't have one, you can [sign-up here](https://developer.playfab.com/en-us/sign-up).
+If you don't have one, you can [sign up for a free developer account](https://developer.playfab.com).

 To set up Google in PlayFab: